- Home

 Government Shutdowns and Immigration: What Employers Need to Know

-- A proposed claw-back in foreign aid by the Trump administration and the Office of Management and Budget.
+- Funding directives and proposed cuts from the Trump administration and the Office of Management and Budget

 Why does this matter?
 Even a partial shutdown can ripple across agencies, delay visa processing and jeopardize the lawful status of foreign workers.
 Understanding these operational vulnerabilities—especially within the Department of Labor—is essential for employers, HR teams and immigration counsel to avoid costly disruptions.